aryamansrivastava/DevTinder-Web/README.md

 - Logout Feature
 - get the feed and add the feed in the store
 - Build the user card on feed page
+- Edit Profile Feature
+- Show Toast Message on save of profile
+- See all my Connections

 ## Body